SemTiOne/odys/docs/examples/basic_dispatch.md

 - solar is used first whenever it is available
 - gas fills the remaining demand
 - total supply always matches the fixed load

+The dashed green line shows the available solar capacity.
+Notice that during the middle hours (timesteps 9–15), the solar capacity exceeds the load.
+The optimizer can only dispatch what the load needs, so some solar generation goes unused — this is curtailment.

 ## Discussion